Nagendra1997/dummypy/README.md

 SSL/TLS encryption of your host leads to better security for your users.To configure TLS/SSL certificate you need to provide the folder path containing your certificate.
 Although Mesibo can automatically generate a self-signed certificate for you, it is recommended that you configure a valid certificate.
 Self-signed certificate is not considered valid by many browsers and you may not be able to run Web API based applications.

-You can use any existing ceriticate, OR [Letsencrypt](https://letsencrypt.org/) which is a free service OR any other provides of your choice to get a secure ceritificate.
+You can use any existing ceriticate, OR [Letsencrypt](https://letsencrypt.org/) which is a free service OR any other provider of your choice to get a secure ceritificate.

 In this case you can just provide the path to your certificate.
 For example,